mrmittag/Introduction-to-Programing/Tutorials/linux_unix_comands/README.md

-A basic explaination of Linux/Unix commands(this list will be added to throughout the class)
+A basic list Linux/Unix commands(this list will grow throughout class)
 ====

 ###Command : cd